Disclaimer: Long (but interesting!)

 Once we identified the right technology, we had to define what kind of data should be stored, and how it should be used to find the best resources to run an analysis.

 When a user comes to Deploit to perform genomic analyses over cloud, they first need to define which kind of workflow to use, then they picks the dataset to analyse and finally, on what kind of machine/resource they wants to run it on.

 At Lifebit, we monitor real-time information of previous analyses, store it on Grakn and learn from them in order to provide suggestions to users on which instances are the most suitable for their analyses (depending on the nature of their workflows, data and needs).

 As mentioned above, the 3 main entities we use are: Pipeline, Dataset and Instance.
 Each has specific attributes; an instance, for example, can have a different number of CPUs, memory, storage, price, etc. These 3 main entities are connected through the analysis relationship – ie. running a specific pipeline, on a specific dataset, on a specific machine.

 After storing this information, we need to learn from it.
 We trained a ML model in Python which could give us the answer we wanted.

 In this case, Grakn was again very helpful since it provides a Python client.
 Here is a small example of how easy it can be:

-This is how we are using Grakn at Lifebit: to provide suggestions on resource optimisation to run genomics analyses over cloud while minimizing costs and runtimes!
+This is how we are using Grakn at Lifebit: to provide suggestions on resource optimisation to run genomics analyses over cloud while minimising costs and runtimes!

 We’re also actively looking for great engineers and bioinformaticians who want to help us shape Lifebit – if this is something you’d be interested in, we’d love to hear from you: email@example.com.